Week A

 As a 'Microsoft School', we will be making much greater use of Microsoft Teams, Microsoft OneNote and other office software to support learning and teaching.
 These are powerful tools used in industry and education to promote sharing, collaboration and communication.
 Students will also have access to 1Tb storage through their OneDrive account.

 Digital technology enables all students to contribute and share their ideas at the same time.
 This will enable class teachers to find out what every student is thinking and understanding at the same time.
 Digital technology in the classroom can enable greater personalisation of learning to meet students' needs.
 OneNote and cloud-based file sharing, can enable students to create, share and collaborate on tasks both in the classroom and at home.
 Furthermore, having access to a laptop device in the classroom also enables efficient resource sharing as well as enabling access to a far wider range of resources than would otherwise be possible.
 This will enable greater opportunities for support, challenge and variety in learning.
 Digital technology in the classroom also opens up some creative opportunities for producing and presenting work.
-Having access to digital technology in the classroom will also support students' researching and academic writing, promoting independent learning.
-Digital technology in the classroom can also help place learning in context, for example in Geography, History and Modern Foreign Languages.
+Having access to digital technology in the classroom will also support students' research and academic writing, promoting independent learning.
+Digital technology in the classroom can also help place learning in context.
+For example, in geography, history and modern foreign languages.

-Further examples of the benefits of how having a device include:
+Further examples of the benefits of having a device include:

 Without a 1:1 device With a 1:1 device